July 26, 2024

 1. Bundle Item Vs Non-bundle Item Sales

 It can show how many bundles you sold, list their components with quantities, and track revenue from bundles compared to individual products.
-Moreover, it lets you compare performance across date ranges or sales channels, helping you see what sells best, optimize pricing, and improve inventory planning.
+Moreover, it lets you compare performance across date ranges or sales channels, helping you see what sells best and optimize pricing.

 1. Deleted products in Order